 If I lived in Italy I’d weigh 20 tons and have at least 4 chins.
 Nutella, lasagna, and gelato.
 Need I say more?
-Today we’re going to make Italy’s best coconut almond candies right at home.
+And this recipe is Italy’s best coconut almond candies!
 Pour yourself a shot of steamy espresso, and let’s make homemade Raffaello candy.

 Hi there!
-I’m Jelli, filling in for Ashley today, to teach you how simple and quick it is to make homemade Raffaello.
-Most days you can catch me apron-clad and waist-deep in chocolate, belly-laughing with my husband, and racking my brain to translate my toddler’s newest Spanglish phrases over at Jellibean Journals.
-And yes, I have lived in Italy, but just for enough time to fall in love with everything Italian, including these crunchy coconut almond candies.
+I’m Jelli, from Jellibean Journals, and I’m going to teach you this simple and quick recipe for homemade Raffaello.
+And yes, I lived in Italy, but just for enough time to fall in love with everything Italian, including these crunchy coconut almond candies.

 - Beat candy dough in your mixer.

 - Shape into balls and insert almonds in the center.

 The easiest and fastest way to shape the candy is to use a small cookie scoop.
 Scoop a big ball of dough, pack it in tightly, press in an almond, and release the dough.
 Shape it a little in your hands to make a ball.
 Roll them in shredded coconut and you’re done!

 Tips for making homemade Raffaello candy

 The most important tip when making Raffaello is to be willing to adjust.
 The dough can be a little dry from all the crisp vanilla wafer goodness that we’re packing inside, so you have to shape the candy by gently squeezing it rather than rolling it in your hands to form balls.
 If the dough is just not shaping, mix in a little more butter and try again.